-The most widely adopted set of impact categories is EPA's TRACI 2.1, which includes models for a variety of impact categories, including ozone depletion potential, global warming potential (GWP), acidification potential, eutrophication potential, smog formation potential, human health impacts, ecotoxicity, and fossil fuel depletion (Environmental Protection Agency, 2018).
+The most widely adopted set of impact categories is EPA's TRACI 2.1, which includes models for a variety of impact categories, including ozone depletion potential, global warming potential (GWP), acidification potential, eutrophication potential, smog formation potential, human health impacts, ecotoxicity, and fossil fuel depletion [73].
 Each impact category has a common unit of measure defined to allow for multiple pollutants to be combined into a single equivalent value with respect to the environmental impact considered.
 For example, GWP is reported in CO2 equivalence (CO2-eq) over 100 years.
 Methane (CH4) is estimated to have a GWP of 28-36 over 100 years.
 The total methane released are multiplied by the appropriate factor to get the total CO2-eq for those emissions.
 Each GWP-related pollutant goes through the same process and then are summed to calculate the total GWP.
-These nonmonetary metrics are considered "mid-point" estimates because they quantify the environmental impact but do not provide an economic value to the resulting damages.
+These non-monetary metrics are considered "mid-point" estimates because they quantify the environmental impact but do not provide an economic value to the resulting damages.

 The different units of measure make it difficult to compare results across impact categories.
-One approach to address this issue is to develop a pair-wise comparison using the Analytical Hierarchy Process (AHP) defined in ASTM Standard E1765 that incorporates the priorities of the decisionmaker to make a qualitative judgement on different metrics (ASTM, 2016).
-DoD also provides guidance for quantifying qualitative metrics in its Benefit-Cost Analysis (BCA) analysis (DoD, 2014).
-Researchers are also working on quantifying these resulting damages (Murakami et al., 2018; Pizzol, Weidema, Brand, & Osset, 2015).
+One approach to address this issue is to develop a pair-wise comparison using the Analytical Hierarchy Process (AHP) defined in ASTM Standard E1765 that incorporates the priorities of the decisionmaker to make a qualitative judgement on different metrics [74].
+DoD also provides guidance for quantifying qualitative metrics in its Benefit-Cost Analysis (BCA) analysis [75].
+Researchers are also working on quantifying these resulting damages [71, 76].
 An example of converting LCA results to economic values and incorporating those values into a LCCA will be provided in Section 12.1.3.